Clover pom pom makers

 Pom poms are so cute, right?!
 We love them for topping hats, or adorning the corners and ends of scarves, shawls, and blankets.
 They can be surprisingly tricky to make!
-My favorite way to make pom poms is with the Clover pom pom makers, which I bought for myself years ago.
+Here I’ll show you how to use the Clover pom pom maker!
+As you might guess, my favorite way to make pom poms is with the Clover pom pom makers, which I bought for myself years ago.
 I used to have four of them, but my kids helped one of them go missing.
 My kids have loved using these along with my scrap yarn to make pom poms for fun.
 So trust me when I say, you can use these!

 Where can I get Clover pom pom makers?

 It’s quite possible that you already have these, and maybe that is why you want to know how to use the Clover pom pom maker.
 Or maybe you are just looking for a good way to make pom poms and you want to go out and buy these.

 You can usually find these anywhere you buy yarn.
 I’ve seen them at popular big box craft stores, fabric stores, and my LYS, so they aren’t hard to find locally.
 If you can, shop small!
 Small businesses need your purchases to stay open.
 If you can’t find them at a small business near you, you can support my small business by purchasing them from Amazon with my affiliate link here.
 Thank you!

 What else do I need to make pom poms?

 Yarn!
 You probably already have some of that, right?
 Most of my readers are yarn

 hoarders enthusiasts, so you probably have that already.
 If you don’t have yarn, you should buy some!
 I find yarn shopping quite therapeutic.